MelvynHerzig/2022-herzig/dev/tucuxi-tuberxpert/html/readme.md

 <h3> src </h3>

-Contains the original unconverted files (EcmaScript6).
+Contains the index used as base for the template, the css files and the original unconverted js files (EcmaScript6).

 <h3> build </h3>

-Contains the files converted to EcmaScript 5.
-These files are the ones used by the HTML exporter.
+Contains the js files converted to EcmaScript 5.
+These files are the ones used by the HTML exporter and the index page.

 <h2> Usage </h2>